-Step 1: Find citation, using a database, Google Scholar as accessed via an SPU database list, or the SPU Library's discovery system.
+Step 1: Find citation using a database, Google Scholar as accessed via an SPU database list, or the SPU Library catalog.
 (You may, of course, have been simply given a citation (author, title, date, etc.).)

 Step 2: Determine whether you're looking at the citation of

 Immediate Access via the SPU Library or the Internet

 Step 3: Look for an indication of the presence of full-text, for example an icon indicating the presence of PDF or HTML.
 (SPU and other full text indexed by Google Scholar will appear in Google Scholar, too, if accessed via SPU database lists.)

 Step 4: Check For Full Text link in database =Search for the periodical containing an article in the SPU Library catalog.
 Should the former fail you, Check For Full Text is the equivalent of the latter, that is, an Advanced Search for the journal (not article) title in the SPU Library catalog.
 Thus, Title contains "Theological studies", limited to Material Type: Journals and Search Scope: SPU Library: